-Managing object locks in buckets
+Managing object locks in a bucket

 You can set up object locks in versioned buckets.
 When object lock is enabled, you can lock an object version so that it would not be deleted or overwritten.
 You can also set default object locks for a bucket that will apply to all new object versions.